kenny-designs/MechEngine/README.txt

 dsound.lib
 dxerr.lib

 Hit apply and you should be all set!
-Run the program and if you see a box with nothing but a blue screen then you know it compiled successfully.